walterhiggins/WMPJS/book-outline.md

     js var animals = ['cat','cow','pig','sheep','wolf'];
     js for (var i = 0; i < animals.length; i++ ) { console.log( animals[i] ); }

-The *for* loop is used for looping over or repeating a block of statements over and over.
+The *for* loop is used for repeating a block of statements over and over.
 Did you notice how quickly the array of animals was printed?
 Let's try using the *for* statement again, this time just to print all of the numbers from 0 to 99 ...

     js for (var i = 0; i < 100; i++ ) { console.log(i); }